mocktomata/mocktomata/docs/komondor.md

 ## Architecture Consideration

-To use `komondor` in production code, there are a few architecture best practice you can follow to make it easier.
+To use `komondor` in production code, there are some architecture best practice you can follow to make it easier.

 ### Clean Architecture